gioblu/PJON/README.md

 int response = network.receive(1000);
 ```

 It is important to consider that this is not an interrupt driven system and so all the time Arduino will pass in delay or executing something a certain amount of packets will be potentially lost unheard by the busy receiver.
-In this case structure intelligently your loop cicle to avoid huge blind timeframes.
+In this case structure intelligently your loop cycle to avoid huge blind timeframes.

 ##Exception handling